solana-labs/solana/docs/src/proposals/comprehensive-compute-fees.md

 1. flat fee per signature
 2. flat fee for each write lock
 3. per-byte fee for the amount of data in each loaded account
+4. pre-calculated fee for builtin-in program instructions
-4. per-compute-unit fee for the number of compute units used to process an instruction
+5. per-compute-unit fee based on the measured number of compute units used to process an instruction

-Fees 1-3 can be determined upfront before the message is processed.  #4 would need to be finally accounted for after the message is processed, but the payer's balance could be pre-deducted against a compute budget cap to ensure they have enough lamports to cover a max fee, and then any unused compute budget could be credited back after the message is fully processed.
+Fees 1-3 can be determined upfront before the message is processed.  #4 could be measured and applied, probably by the program itself.  #5 would need to be finally accounted for after the message is processed, but the payer's balance could be pre-deducted against a compute budget cap for #4 and #5 to ensure they have enough lamports to cover a max fee, and then any unused compute budget could be credited back after the message is fully processed.

 The goal of the fees is to cover the computation cost of processing a transaction.
 Each of the above fee categories could be represented as a compute